 John Conway.
 Founding Principal.
 The Sheikh Zayed Private Academy for Boys.

-The school will offer an education for boys and girls from KG1 – Grade 3, and boys only from Grade 4 to Grade 12.
-Sheikh Zayed Academy for Boys is currently in its third year of operation (as of 2018) and open to Grade 9 with subsequent years in phased opening as children move through the school.
+The school offers an education for boys and girls from KG1 – Grade 3, and boys only from Grade 4 to Grade 12.
+Sheikh Zayed Academy for Boys is currently in its fourth year of operation (as of 2011) and open to Grade 11 with subsequent Grade 12 in phased opening as children move through the school.

 The school is located at the edges of Al Khalidiya.